hedzr/vscode-ext-go-main-runner/README.md

 ### Launch with config

 > **WHY**: We added this feature to avoid switching between sidebars ('Explorer' and 'Run or Debug') at first time.
+Shortcut players have never seen me.

-The new status item allows picking a launch config and 'Run' (not debug) shortly.
+The new status item allows picking a launch config and 'Run' (not debug) it shortly.

 This button will hide itself after first picked, since a native status item can be shown by vscode.
 But if you desire a Run button rather than debug sth, you may disable it in setting: